Home

 • A day off in lieu, by mutual agreement with your employer.

-In Singapore, "compassionate leave" or "bereavement leave" refers to time off granted to grieve after the death of an immediate family member.
-Unlike rest day or public holiday compensation, this is not a statutory requirement.
+In Singapore, compensation leave can cover bereavement leave, which refers to time off granted to grieve after the death of an immediate family member.
+Unlike rest day or public holiday compensation, however, this is not a statutory requirement.

 • Not legally mandated: The Ministry of Manpower doesn't specify a minimum number of paid bereavement days.

-• Employer's discretion: The provision of compassionate leave is entirely at the employer's discretion, typically outlined in employment contracts or company policies.
+• Employer's discretion: The provision of this leave is entirely at the employer's discretion, typically outlined in employment contracts or company policies.

-• Common Practices: Most companies offer 2-5 days of paid compassionate leave, but this can vary.
+• Common Practices: Most companies offer 2-5 days of paid leave, but this can vary.

 • Covered Family Members: Usually includes spouses, children, parents, grandparents, and siblings; may extend to in-laws or other close relatives.